freedomofpress/securedrop-docs/docs/admin/workstation_reference/backup.rst

 You do not need to back up the other ``sd-`` qubes.

-Click "Next", and in "Backup destination," specify the ``sd-devices`` qube and directory corresponding to your storage medium's current mount point.
+Click **Next**, and in **Backup destination,** specify the ``sd-devices`` qube and directory corresponding to your storage medium's current mount point.

 Perform the backup
 ^^^^^^^^^^^^^^^^^^

-Set a strong, unique backup passphrase (7-word diceware), and ensure this passphrase is stored securely outside SecureDrop Workstation.
+Set a strong, unique backup encryption passphrase (7-word diceware), and ensure this passphrase is stored securely outside SecureDrop Workstation.

 .. note::
    This passphrase protects sensitive components of your SecureDrop instance, including the Submission Private Key, and unencrypted submissions (if ``sd-app`` is backed up).
 Ensure it is a very strong password and is stored securely.